wlans4/Stereo_Camera_GPS_Estimation/README.md

 # Stereo_Vision

-This project uses two cameras in order to produce a matrix for distance calculations.
+This project uses two cameras on a sailboat in order to estimate the GPS location of a buoy

-0: test_cameras.py

-Use this file to test where the checkerboard images are in each camera

 1. Image_Capture.py